IrineSistiana/mos-tls-tunnel/README.md

 * [shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows)
 * [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android)

+### Android plugin

+The Android plugin project is maintained here: [mostunnel-android](https://github.com/IrineSistiana/mostunnel-android).
+This is a plugin of [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android)

-## mtt-server multi-user version
+## mtt-server multi-user version (mtt-mu-server)

-If you want multiple users to use mtt-client's wss mode to transmit data to the same port (such as: 443), here is a multi-user version.
+mtt-mu-server allows multiple users to use the `wss` mode of mtt-client to transfer data on the same server port (eg: 443).
+Users are offloaded to the corresponding backend (`dst` destination) according to the path (`wss-path`) of their HTTP request.

+This can increase the concealment and security of the server.
+Because we no longer need to expose a large number of ports to different users.
+And if mtt-mu-server can run on port 443, it will look like a normal HTTPS server.

-API is simple.
-Just `Post` a simple json command data to the HTTP Controller and you can add or delete as many users as you want.
+API is very simple: Use HTTP's POST method to send commands to the Controller to add or delete as many users as you want.

 For more, see [here](server/muti_user_server/)